 What did you eat on the last day of the month, when did you have to save money?

-Where can one find you if you're not at university?
+Where might you be found when you’re not at university?

-What was highest price you paid for a good grade?
+What was the highest price you’ve paid for a good grade?

 University also means learning for life.
-What has your course of study provided you with for your life ahead?
+What have you taken with you from your studies to prepare you for the future?

 Students from different disciplines talk about their experiences at universities in Germany, their everyday life – and what sometimes drives them to despair.